Caltrans District 4 Marin County Newsletter

 For project questions & to sign up for our weekly newsletter, please contact us at EMAIL.

-The Marin-Sonoma Narrows (MSN) B-7 project continues to progress into 2025, leading to High Occupancy Vehicle (HOV) lane completion scheduled for the summer of 2025.
+The Marin-Sonoma Narrows (MSN) B-7 project continues to progress into 2025, leading to High Occupancy Vehicle (HOV) lane completion scheduled for the late summer of 2025.

 State Route 37 (SR-37), which affects all of the North Bay, remains a high priority for Caltrans.